 Palacio de Duques de Cadaval

 The Palacio de Duques de Cadaval was built over an old castle that burnt down in the early 1380s.
-It is dominated by its architecturally Moorish elements and the tower called the Five shield.
+It is dominated by its architecturally Moorish elements and the Five shield tower.

 -